-The Office of the Humberside Police and Crime Commissioner is seeking volunteers from all walks of life to become Independent Custody Visitors.
+The Office of the Humberside Police and Crime Commissioner employs volunteers from all walks of life to become Independent Custody Visitors.

 Custody Visitors are people drawn from local communities who, as part of a team, carry out unannounced visits to police custody suites in their areas to check and report on the welfare of people being held there.